 - Meet the family at a culturally safe location nominated by them—for example, their home, an Aboriginal and Torres Strait Islander service, or a location in the community.

-- Framework tools such as the Future House, the Safety House, Three Houses and Circles of safety and support are all great tools to use in engaging the family in telling their story.
+- Framework tools such as The Future House, The Safety House Tool, The Three Houses and Circles of Safety and Support Tool are all great tools to use in engaging the family in telling their story.
 Storytelling, drawing and talking are important forms of communication rather than the written word.

 - Strength cards are also useful in helping families share their strengths and what is important to them.